serverlessworkflow/specification/specification.md

 <img src="media/spec/event-state-onevents-example.png" height="300px" alt="Event onEvents example"/>
 </p>

-#### <a name="eventstate-timeout"></a> Event State: Timeout
+#### Event State Event Timeout

-The event state timeout period is described in the ISO 8601 data and time format.
+The Event state `timeouts` property can be used to specifiy state specific timeout settings.
+For event state it can contain the `eventTimeout` property which is defined using the ISO 8601 data and time format.
 You can specify for example "PT15M" to represent 15 minutes or "P2DT3H4M" to represent 2 days, 3 hours and 4 minutes.
-Timeout values should always be represented as durations and not as specific time intervals.
+`eventTimeout` values should always be represented as durations and not as specific time intervals.

-The timeout property needs to be described in detail as it depends on whether or not the Event state is a workflow starting state or not.
+The `eventTimeout` property needs to be described in detail  for Event states as it depends on whether or not the Event state is a workflow starting state or not.

 If the Event state is a workflow starting state, incoming events may trigger workflow instances.
-In this case, if the `exclusive` property is set to true, the timeout property should be ignored.
+In this case, if the `exclusive` property is set to true, the `eventTimeout` property should be ignored.

-If the `exclusive` property is set to false, in this case, the defined timeout represents the time between arrival of specified events.
+If the `exclusive` property is set to false, in this case, the defined `eventTimeout` represents the time between arrival of specified events.
 To give an example, consider the following:

 ```json